The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Salaries for Communication Professionals Are on The Rise

 Although there has been a downturn in traditional journalism jobs in the past decades, new media organizations are coming up with new approaches and new opportunities.
-Land a job at a hot startup and you can add stock options to your compensation package.

 Earning a Degree in Communications Will Broaden Your Military Training and Experience